haodong191/python-api-challenge/README.md

 ## python-api-challenge

 # output_data folder
-Includes cities.csv with was outputted from WeatherPy.ipynb.
+Includes cities.csv which was outputted from WeatherPy.ipynb.

 # WeatherPy folder
 The last cell in WeatherPy.ipynb includes my 3 observations.